 Fourth Friday of the month, 6:30–9 p.m., Commons

 Join your Gary Church friends for games of bridge, dominoes or anything you like.
-Must be vaccinated to join in on the fun.
 Contact Fern Evelhoch through the Church Office for more information and to let us know you're coming.

 Create cards